EdwardLea/dev-challenge/solution.md

 # Process
 I started developing the application by creating the backend Express server and MongoDB NoSQL database.
 Mongoose was used to create the database schema for products.

 Initially a single index route was created to access records held in the database.
-The index route took two parameters (if provided), and returned only records which matched the supplier and product.
+The index route takes two parameters (if provided), and returned only records which matched the supplier and product.
 To test this seeds data was added to populate the database with initial data.

 Initial testing of the api route was carried out using Insomnia.